Services for Students

 The Welcome Center is a one-stop location where new and prospective students can find information about the college’s academic programs, access to computers, and directions to various student support services on campus.
 Students can also get quick access to class schedules, registration information, and a variety of campus publications such as the student handbook, maps and the college catalog.

 Phone Number: 909-384-4429

-Workability III (WAIII) is a collaborative program between San Bernardino Valley College and the State of California Department of Rehabilitation (DOR).
-The programs objective is to assist DOR clients/students develop employability skills and confidence.
+WorkAbility III (WAIII) is a collaborative program between San Bernardino Valley College and the California Department of Rehabilitation (DOR).
+The program's objective is to assist DOR clients/students to develop employability skills and confidence.
 Clients/students will receive guidance in securing meaningful employment opportunities.
-The overall goal is “Self-Sufficiency”.
-For more information, or to enroll in the Workability III Program, contact us or visit the CalWORKs & Workforce Development Department.
+The overall goal is "Self-Sufficiency."
+For more information, or to enroll in the WorkAbility III Program, contact us or visit the CalWORKs & Workforce Development Department.

 Workforce Innovation & Opportunity Act (WIOA)/